GoogleCloudPlatform/solutions-workshops/grpc-xds/README.md

     This takes a few minutes, as an init container installs a number of tools.

+    The bastion Pod is configured to only have access to the API server of the cluster where the Pod is deployed.
+To troubleshoot two clusters, create a bastion Pod in each cluster.

-2. Open an interactive shell in the pod's container:
+2. Open an interactive shell in the Pod's container:

     ```shell
     make troubleshoot